Purslane Control

 To make spot applications in warm-seasoned turf, we recommend using Fahrenheit Herbicide.

-Mix 0.2 oz. of Fahrenheit Herbicide in 1 gallon of water per 1,000 sq. ft. to perform spot applications.
+To perform spot applications, mix 0.2 oz. of Fahrenheit Herbicide in 1 gallon of water per 1,000 sq. ft.
 Larger applications in warm-seasoned turf will use 6 to 12 oz. of product in 20-80 gallons of water.

 Keep in mind that when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur.

-To better control purslane, you may use a surfactant with either of these products like Nanotek Surfactant.
+You may use a surfactant with either of these products, like Nanotek Surfactant, to better control purslane.
 Just add 1 fl. oz. of Nanotek Surfactant per 1 gallon of solution.

-For either of these products being used you will need to use a handheld pump sprayer to mix and spray with.
+To mix and spray either of these products, you will need a handheld pump sprayer.

 Spraying 2,4-D